ScottLogic/blog/_posts/2018-02-23-javascript-closure.md

 title: JavaScript Closure
 date: 2018-02-23 00:00:00 Z
 categories:
-- dogle
 - Tech
 tags:
 - featured
 author: dogle
 layout: default_post
 summary: In this blog post I'll be exploring Lexical Scope in JavaScript and answering the question "What is Closure?"
 image: dogle/assets/featured/fence.jpg
 ---